The Pill Grinder#

 Barry: It all starts somewhere.

 Barry: You got the grinder.
 You got the secrecy.
 You’re hiding it from your own mother.
-Next thing you know, you’re up all night texting nurses, sweating profusely, paranoid the squirrels outside are agents.
+Next thing you know, you’re up all night texting nurses, sweating through linen, convinced the neighbors are speaking in code through their leaf blowers.

 Joe: What the hell are you talking about?